minio/directpv/README.md

 ### LICENSE

-Use of `direct-pv` driver is governed by the GNU AGPLv3 license that can be found in the [LICENSE](./LICENSE) file.
+Use of `directpv` driver is governed by the GNU AGPLv3 license that can be found in the [LICENSE](./LICENSE) file.

 Security
 ---------